-Range rating heating appliances can help reduce boiler cycling, keep the appliance cooler, more efficient and generally prolonging its life.
+Range-rating heating appliances can help reduce boiler cycling, keep the appliance cooler, and more efficient and generally prolong its life.

 If you have an advanced weather compensated controller (article difference between advanced and standard to follow) your boiler is automatically range rated on a continual basis provided it is set up correctly.
 However, with load compensation, TPI or on-off controls the boiler does not know the outside temperature and so has to assume the worst-case scenario of –3 outside.